FactCheXcker: Mitigating Measurement Hallucinations in Chest X-ray Report Generation Models: Introduction

 These hallucinations primarily stem from the inherent complexity of tasks that require precise measurements.
 Effective measurement requires a model to excel at multiple subtasks simultaneously: identifying measurable findings, confirming their presence in images, localizing these findings, pinpointing crucial anatomical landmarks, and performing accurate dimensional calculations.
 Without explicit instruction or specialized architectures for quantitative reasoning, most current report generation models struggle to achieve the precision required for clinical measurements.
 However, enhancing these capabilities becomes more feasible by integrating existing specialized vision models for each specific task, thus leveraging their expertise to improve overall measurement accuracy.

 Motivated by this, we present \textbf{FactCheXcker}.
 This extensible tool-based pipeline reevaluates and updates measurements in model-generated radiology reports without retraining or modifying the original model.
 FactCheXcker follows a query-code-update paradigm.
 Specifically, the framework automatically generates measurement queries based on the original radiology report, such as ``measure [XYZ]''.
 It generates executable code based on a domain-specific API that solves the measurement query and returns a result.
-Furthermore, we extend the pipeline to incorporate the results into an updated report automatically.
-Thus, the FactCheXcker pipeline can iteratively improve upon any radiology report without retraining the original model.
+Furthermore, we extend the pipeline to automatically incorporate the results into an updated report.
+Thus, the FactCheXcker pipeline can iteratively improve any radiology report without retraining the original model.
 The flexible format allows FactCheXcker to solve a wide range of measurement queries by combining modular methods to perform more complex tasks, such as finding the distance between two anatomies or counting the number of nodules.

 Our investigation begins with analyzing the most common measurable findings mentioned in radiology reports across 11 report generation models and real-world data.
-Figure \ref{fig:counts} shows that endotracheal tubes (ETT) comprise most concrete measurements.
+Figure \ref{fig:counts} shows that endotracheal tubes comprise most concrete measurements.
 ETTs assist patients with mechanical ventilation but require regular monitoring through chest X-rays to ensure proper positioning, thereby minimizing the risk of faulty intubations.
 Accurate placement is critical, as an improperly positioned ETT can result in complications such as hypoxia, pneumothorax, or even death~\cite{hagberg2005complications}.
-Radiologists typically measure the distance between the carina and the tip of the ETT in centimeters, recommending repositioning if the distance is outside the optimal range.
+Radiologists typically measure the distance between the carina and the tip of the ETT in centimeters and recommend repositioning if it is outside the optimal range.
 Precise measurement is, therefore, crucial to ensuring proper patient care.
-See Table~\ref{tab:medical_measurements} for examples of measurements in radiology reports.
+Table~\ref{tab:medical_measurements} lists measurements seen in radiology reports.